Best Dill Pickles EVER! (Just like Claussen) (Easy - no canning!)

 • 1/3 cup dried minced onion (you get in the spice isle)

-• 6 cloves FRESH garlic, peeled, and chopped small (smash it with the handle of a knife in your hand, then peel it, then chop it) (if you aren't familiar with garlic, the cloves all together make up the whole bulb of garlic.
-You want 6 cloves, peeled of the dry papery outer coating, and chopped).
+• 6 cloves FRESH garlic, peeled, and chopped small (smash it with the handle of a knife, then peel and chop it) (If you aren't familiar with fresh garlic, the cloves all together make up the whole bulb of garlic.
+You want 6 cloves, with the dry papery outer coating removed.)

 • 1/2 Tablespoon mustard seeds (found in the spice isle)